 Gimli is only about an hour’s drive away or 82 km (50 miles) from the city center of Winnipeg.
 You might not think of little Gimli as a town that is worth visiting, but it is particularly fascinating, especially in the large context of Canada.
 Gimli’s first immigrants were Icelanders who formed the community of New Iceland.
 Icelandic culture and festivals are still held here, and since Gimli is located on the water, during the summer months, it is a popular beach destination.

 Address: 10 Centre Street

-Outdoor pool (seasonal) Indoor pool Screens or physical barriers placed between staff and guests in appropriate areas Fax/photocopying Staff follow all safety protocols as directed by local authorities Family rooms Private parking Restaurant
+Parking Facilities for disabled guests All plates, cutlery, glasses and other tableware have been sanitized Screens or physical barriers placed between staff and guests in appropriate areas Lift Physical distancing in dining areas Staff follow all safety protocols as directed by local authorities Vending machine (drinks)

 Sitting on top of Manitoba Escarpment is Riding Mountain National Park.
 The park is about 3 hours or 267 km (165 miles) away from Winnipeg and is home to beautiful nature and spacious lakes.
 The area is not only a beautiful national park with crystal-clear waters, but it is also home to some Canadian history and science!
 UNESCO designated it as a biosphere reserve.
 Queen Elizabeth and Prince Phillip even visited the park in 1970 during a tour of the province.
 An interesting trivia, Whitewater POW Camp housed German POWs during World War II.